 How do I get my flu shot?

 Visit a friendly UFS pharmacist to receive your flu vaccine and protect yourself against the flu this winter!
-No appointment necessary!
 Our highly trained pharmacists can vaccinate anyone over the age of 16 years in store, no prescription required!
 For adolescents and children under the age of 16, the flu vaccine is available on prescription from a GP.

 Influenza is a highly contagious viral illness caused by the influenza viruses.
 It causes a range of symptoms, some of which are shared and often confused with the ‘common cold’ virus.
 In comparison to a common cold, the flu has a more sudden onset and is accompanied by severe symptoms.
 These often include: